Minijump/real-estate-price-prediction/README.md

 <img title="efficiency" alt="efficiencys" src="./model_training/images/efficiency_model.png">
 </div>

-Now, let's zoom on the part where real price is under 700000 euros.
-We see that the model overestimate the price of these properties, this can cause a real problem........
+Now, let's zoom on the part where real price is under 700000 € (values that interest most of the people).
+We see that the model overestimate the price of these properties.
 <div style="text-align: center;">
 <img title="efficiency zoom" alt="efficiency zoom" src="./model_training/images/efficiency_model_zoom.png">
 </div>